foresto/joystickwake/README.rst

 Once installed, joystickwake launches automatically when a user logs in to any modern linux desktop environment.
-It can also be run manually, either from a command prompt or from a user-created menu entry.
-It then monitors udev to find joystick devices (including those that are plugged in later) and reacts to activity from any of them.
+It can also be run manually, either from a command prompt or from a user-created menu entry, so formal installation is not required.

+While running, it monitors udev to find joystick devices (including any that are plugged in later) and reacts to activity from any of them.

-The screen is kept awake using external commands, allowing compatibility with just about every screensaver and power management system there is.
+The screen is kept awake by periodically running simple commands provided by whatever screen blanker is in use.
+This approach keeps joystickwake compatible with just about every screensaver and power management system there is.

 The first time joystick activity is detected, all known wake commands will be run.
 Those that fail will be skipped thereafter.
 A minimum time between wakes is always observed.
-Joystickwake thereby learns the needs of the host system, avoids unnecessary work, and minimizes log clutter.
+Joystickwake thereby learns the needs of the host system, avoids causing lag with unnecessary work, and minimizes log clutter.
 In practice, it is very lightweight.

-If all of the wake commands fail, joystickwake will quit.
+If all of the wake commands fail, it usually means that the screen blanker requires a custom command that has not yet been configured, so joystickwake will quit.

 If the python3 Xlib package is installed, joystickwake will quit when the desktop session ends.
 Otherwise, it will quit when its parent process exits.